WrestleMania 21: Preliminary matches

 The third match featured The Undertaker and Randy Orton.
-Bob Orton Jr., Randy's father, interfered and attacked Undertaker with his arm cast, resulting in Orton gaining control of the match.
-Undertaker attempted to chokeslam Orton, but Orton countered the maneuver with an RKO for a near-fall.
-Orton then attempted a Tombstone piledriver on Undertaker but it was reversed by Undertaker into a Tombstone of his own to win the match and continued his undefeated streak at WrestleMania with a 13–0 record.
+Bob Orton Jr., Randy's father, interfered and attacked The Undertaker with his arm cast, resulting in Orton gaining control of the match.
+The Undertaker attempted to chokeslam Orton, but Orton countered the maneuver with an RKO for a near-fall.
+Orton then attempted a Tombstone piledriver on The Undertaker but it was reversed by The Undertaker into a Tombstone of his own to win the match and continued his undefeated streak at WrestleMania with a 13–0 record.

 The next match was for the WWE Women's Championship, an encounter between Trish Stratus and Christy Hemme with Lita at ringside.
 Stratus controlled most of the match though Hemme attempted many pinning maneuvers that were unsuccessful.
 Hemme then executed a Twist of Fate on Stratus for a near-fall.
 After a roll-up attempt by both Stratus and Hemme, Stratus performed a Chick kick to win the match and retain the WWE Women's Championship.

 The fifth match was the encounter of Shawn Michaels and Kurt Angle.
 The beginning of the match saw back-and-forth action between the two.
 Mid-way in the match, Michaels hit Angle with a low blow, after he countered a suplex from Angle.
 Following the low blow, which was not seen by the referee, Michaels leapfrogged from the ring and laid out Angle on a broadcast table.
-Angle would then gain control of the match, as he would force Michaels to submit to the Ankle Lock to win the match.
-After the match, Shawn Michaels was given a standing ovation from the audience.
+Later, Angle countered a Sweet Chin Music attempt into the Ankle Lock, but Michaels reached the bottom rope to break the hold.
+Michaels countered another Ankle Lock attempt into a roll-up for a nearfall.
+Angle attempted a Moonsault, but Michaels moved out of the way.
+As Michaels went to the top rope, Angle performed an Angle Slam on Michaels for a nearfall.
+Michaels performed Sweet Chin Music on Angle for a nearfall.
+As Michaels made it back to his feet, Angle applied the Ankle Lock, and Michaels eventually submitted.
+After the match, Michaels was given a standing ovation from the audience.

-"Rowdy" Roddy Piper confronted "Stone Cold" Steve Austin in Piper's Pit until Carlito interrupted and insulted them.
+"Rowdy" Roddy Piper confronted Stone Cold Steve Austin in Piper's Pit until Carlito interrupted and insulted them.
 Carlito received a Stone Cold Stunner from Austin and Piper threw him out of the ring.
 Both ended the segment celebrating with beer until Austin gave Piper a Stone Cold Stunner.

 The next match was between Akebono and Big Show in a Sumo match.
 The match was a little over a minute and Akebono won the match after he threw Big Show out of the ring.

 The next match was John Cena versus John "Bradshaw" Layfield (JBL) for the WWE Championship.
 JBL controlled most of the bout.
 Cena won the match after ducking a Clothesline from Hell attempt and executing an FU to win the title.